jellyfin/jellyfin.org/docs/general/installation/truenas.md

 - **Temporary (Temporary directory created on the disk)** to use a temporary storage directory created somewhere on the storage pool you set for the Apps system
 - **tmpfs (Temporary directory created on the RAM)** to use a temporary storage directory created on the system RAM

-It's recommended to link the transcode directory to a location with decent amount of available storage.
+It is recommended to link the transcode directory to a location with decent amount of available storage.
 Transcodes can take up a lot of space depending on the type of content that is being transcoded.
 If there's not enough storage here, you will run into playback issues when a transcode doesn't have space to continue being written out.